mull-project/mull/docs/HackingOnMull.rst

 Required packages
 -----------------

-Please, look at the corresponding Ansible playbook (``debian-playbook.yaml``, ``macos-playbook.yaml``, etc.) for the list of packages required on your OS.
+Please, look at the corresponding `Ansible playbook <https://github.com/mull-project/mull/tree/main/infrastructure>`_ (``debian-playbook.yaml``, ``macos-playbook.yaml``, etc.) for the list of packages required on your OS.

 LLVM
 ----

 You need LLVM to build and debug Mull.
-You can use any LLVM version between 7.0 and 13.0.
+You can use any LLVM version between 9.0 and 13.0.

-There are several options:

-1. Download precompiled version of LLVM from the official website: http://releases.llvm.org/ This is a recommended option.
-Use it whenever possible.
-Simply download the tarball and unpack it somewhere.

-2. Build LLVM from scratch on your own
-   This option also works.
-Use it whenever you cannot or do not want to use precompiled version.

-3. Ask Mull to build LLVM for you
-   This is recommended only if you need to debug some issue in Mull that requires deep dive into the LLVM itself.

-**If you are going for an option 2 or 3 - make sure you also include Clang.**
+As of the version 0.14.0, Mull can be compiled against LLVM/Clang available through your package manager (e.g. apt or homebrew).

 Build Mull
 ----------